William O'Hara

 William O'Hara (April 14, 1816 – February 3, 1899) was an Irish-born American prelate of the Catholic Church.
 He was the first bishop of the Diocese of Scranton in Pennsylvania, serving from 1868 until his death in 1899.
 He founded St. Thomas College in 1888.

 Biography

 Early life and education

 William O'Hara was born April 14, 1816, in Dungiven, County Londonderry, in Ireland, to Thomas and Mary Louisa (née Miller) O'Hara.
-His mother was a member of the Church of Ireland but converted to Catholicism soon after marriage.
-The family moved to the United States in 1820, settling in Philadelphia.
+His mother was a member of the Church of Ireland, but converted to Catholicism soon after marriage.
+The family moved to the United States in 1820, settling in Philadelphia, Pennsylvania.
 O'Hara received his early education in that city and later attended Georgetown College in Washington, D.C.

 In 1834, having decided to become a priest, O’Hara applied to Bishop Francis Kenrick for acceptance as a seminarian for the Diocese of Philadelphia.
 Kenrick sent him to the Urban College of the Propaganda in Rome, where he completed his philosophical and theological studies.
 While there, O’Hara befriended fellow seminarian James Andrew Corcoran, who would become a prominent theologian.